Nonprofit Resources

 Key considerations:

-• A qualified pooled income fund is a non-exempt trust, but a properly designed and administered fund will typically end up owing no tax.
+• A qualified pooled income fund is a non-exempt trust, but a properly designed and administered fund will typically owe no tax.

 • The beneficiaries receive trust income as determined under state trust accounting income rules.